 Discussion on the second day of the and pursue culture-based governance in webinar.
-The synthesis of the event was Michael Manalo, who also discussed the Cultural Tourism in Spanish-era Philippines.
-Dr. Eric B. Zerrudo launched a twovolume publication titled "Culture-based the Philippines.
+The synthesis of the event was given by Mr. Edgar Allan Sembrano and Ar.
+Michael Manalo, who also discussed the Cultural Tourism in Spanish-era Philippines.

+In the same event, CCCPET Director Dr. Eric B. Zerrudo launched a twovolume publication titled "Culture-based Governance" for local government units in the Philippines.
 The event was concluded by the Director of the NCCA-PCEP Dr. Joseph "Sonny" Cristobal with a hopeful message to safeguard our native culture he 85 stations and structures along the 100-kilometer segment of the Philippine National Railway (PNR) is undergoing a historical evaluation project and the University of Santo Tomas Graduate School Center for Conservation of Cultural Property and Environment in the Tropics (USTGS-CCCPET) is a partner of the Department of Transportation (DOTR) in this initiative.

+The event was attended by Cultural and Tourism Officers and guests all over the country.
+It was held in collaboration with the National Commission for Culture and the Arts (NCCA), Philippine Cultural Education Program (PCEP), Barasoain Kalinangan Foundation, Inc., Association of Tourism Officers of the Philippines (ATOP), and third-year students and faculty members from the CTHM.

-UST GS CCCPET conducts Heritage Impact Assessment of DOTR North-South Commuter Railway Project structures and to assess the dramatic impact of the new NSCRP John Clemence Pinlac of UST College of Architecture.
-The team leader of the Material and Structural Team is Dr. Cheek Fadriquela of the USTGS - Cultural Heritage Studies (CHS) Formally launched on October 18, 2021, the six-month with Dr. Lessandro Garciano of De La Salle University, and Ms Rona Catherine Repancol of USTGS-CHS, as members.
+UST GS CCCPET conducts Heritage Impact Assessment of DOTR North-South Commuter Railway Project structures and to assess the dramatic impact of the new NSCRP to the cultural landscape.

 The Heritage Impact Assessment (HIA) of the DOTR North-South Commuter Railway Project looks into the significant structures and townscapes along the historic route.
-It intends to define the significance of the railway- as a route of transportation, as an ensemble of stations and as a collection of to the cultural landscape. project covers the PNR's north and south segments.
-In the north, the segment starts from the Casitas in Solis St., Tondo and ends The Socio-Cultural team is composed of graduates of the UST Graduate School Cultural Heritage Studies lead by Mr. Jame at the Angeles City Station while in the south, it begins from Paco Station and ends at the Calamba Station.
-The DOTR contracted the GCR Consortium which engaged Monren Mercado of UST-CTHM with Mr. Edgar Allan Sembrano, the USTGS-CCCPET experts because of the commendable a journalist, Ms. April Dopeno of Far Eastern University, and Mr. track record of the CCCPET in the World Bank-Department of John Christopher Mesana of Colegio de San Juan de Letrán, as Tourism (DOT) Vulnerability Project for the Earthquake Structures members.
+It intends to define the significance of the railway- as a route of transportation, as an ensemble of stations and as a collection of of Bohol and the San Pablo Heritage Zone Infrastructure Guidelines Project in Laguna.

+Formally launched on October 18, 2021, the six-month project covers the PNR's north and south segments.
+In the north, the segment starts from the Casitas in Solis St., Tondo and ends at the Angeles City Station while in the south, it begins from Paco Station and ends at the Calamba Station.
-ARTS AND CULTURE

-Tourism experts at the municipal. city, and provincial level are featured speakers of Bohol and the San Pablo Heritage Zone Infrastructure Guidelines Project in Laguna.
+The DOTR contracted the GCR Consortium which engaged the USTGS-CCCPET experts because of the commendable track record of the CCCPET in the World Bank-Department of Tourism (DOT) Vulnerability Project for the Earthquake Structures